YingjieQiao/networks_lab2_dev/README.md

     ...
     ```

-    - you will notice that the server give you a 400 error for trying to create duplicated rows after making the request
+    - you will notice that the server will give you a 400 error for trying to create duplicated rows after making the request
     once:
     ```bash
     collected 1 item